OOP-NYUAD/Lab-5-Templates/README.md

 ## Sample Input and Output

 Below is a sample input and output.
+The autograder will test only the second case (division by 0)

 ```
 Enter the numerator: 10